Back to the blog

 Blitz Trap:

-Inaccurate defense can lead to devastating pins (Bb5), forks (Nd5), and sacrifices (Bxf7+).
-Even titled players have blundered in it under time pressure.
+Faulty defending can result in crushing pins (Bb5), forks (Nd5) and sacrifices (Bxf7+).
+Even grandmasters have blundered in it under time pressure.

 Against: Sicilian Defense